benwater12/homeorder/README.md

 I planned to use a template HTML ans CSS, since the main cause of this is to get myself to be famillar with SpringBoot backend and brush up Java skills.

 So far I finished planning the API, and got a Maven running.
+Update:
+Now I finished a get API, and finished setting up the API!

 For the record, I'm Benson or benwater12, both of which are me.